Jim Jones – “The Fall Before the Rise” review

 7551742.jpegJim Jones is a legendary rapper from the Bronx who came up as a member of The Diplomats at the beginning of the decade.
 He released a few albums throughout the 2000s, but he went off the radar after 2011’s Capo.
 It wasn’t until last year’s Wasted Talent that he would make his comeback & now a year later, he’s delivering his 7th full-length album with The Heatmakerz producing it in it’s entirety.

-Overall, this is easily Jim’s best work yet.
+Overall, this is easily Jim’s best work yet & really the album that I’ve always wanted to hear from him.
 There are way too many features, but a good chunk of them do their thing.
-And on top of that, Jim steps his pen-game up & The Heatmakerz show why they’re one of the most underrated producers ever.
+And on top of that, Jim steps his pen-game up continuing the elevation shown on Wasted Talent & The Heatmakerz as Dipset’s in-house production team show why they’re one of the most underrated producers ever.

 The Diplomats – “Diplomatic Ties” review